Church History

 The first pastor of the church was Rev. Hezekiah Morton who served the church from 1891 to 1895.
 Since that time 23 others have led the congregation of First Baptist Church, Denton in a permanent capacity.
 In addition to them, the church has also been served by an associate pastor for a few years and a youth minister from 2001 until 2006.

 Members of the congregation have at various times participated in mission trips to Anchorage, Alaska; Gulfport, Mississippi, Grenada and other locations.
-And since February 2006, the church has provided meeting facilities for the Mision Bautista Hispaña, Denton which meets each Sunday evening wand was sponsored by the Liberty Baptist Association in conjunction with First Baptist Church and Gravel Hill Baptist Church.
+Years 2006-2016 the church provided meeting facilities for the Mision Bautista Hispaña, Denton which met each Sunday evening and was sponsored by the Liberty Baptist Association in conjunction with First Baptist Church and Gravel Hill Baptist Church.

 -Dewey L. Snider